bact/spdx-3-model/model/Core/Classes/Observation.md

 ## Summary

-An act of carrying out a procedure to measure, estimate, or calculate the value of a property of an Element.
+Execution of a procedure to measure, estimate, or calculate a property of an Element.

 ## Description

-The `Observation` class models the temporal event of quantifying a metric.
+The `Observation` class represents the temporal event of quantifying a metric.

-The entity being measured (the feature of interest) is linked to the `Observation` via incoming relationships of type "hasInput".
+The Element being measured (the feature of interest) shall be linked to the Observation via "hasInput" relationship ("Observation hasInput Element").

-The quantitative output of the measurement is captured via the `hasResult` property.
+The specific dimension or characteristic being quantified shall be identified by the `observedProperty` property, and the quantitative output shall be recorded intrinsically via the `observedValue` property.

+The "usesTool" relationship can be utilized to identify the tool that performed the observation.

 ## Metadata